The magnificently situated Urquhart Castle, on the banks of Loch Ness, remains an impressive stronghold despite its ruinous state.

 Follow signs for A82 Inverness.
 You should then follow the A82 northbound, past Spean Bridge, Laggan Locks, Invergarry, Fort Augustus, Invermoriston, and you will then see the turn-off for Urquhart Castle on your right shortly before the village of Drumnadrochit.

 Scottish Citylink operates coach services between Fort William and Inverness.
-These coaches are scheduled to stop at the village of Drumnadrochit, a couple of miles from Urquhart Castle, but do not always stop at Urquhart Castle itself – you should check locally before travelling.
+These coaches are scheduled to stop at the village of Drumnadrochit, a couple of miles from Urquhart Castle, but do not always stop at Urquhart Castle itself – you should check locally before traveling.

 Inverness Airport is 27 miles from Urquhart Castle, with primarily UK domestic flights and a small selection of European connections.